VedranBiH/aws-lambda-zombie-workshop/README.md

 8\.
 On the Blueprints page select **Blank Function** to create a function from scratch.
 Also skip past the triggers page by selecting **Next**.

 9\.
-Give your function a name such as **"[Your CloudFormation Stack name]-SlackService"**.
+Give your function a name such as **"[TeamName]-SlackService"**.
 For the Nodejs version, you can keep the default Nodejs version selected.
 Now navigate to the GitHub repo for this workshop, or the location where you downloaded the GitHub files to your local machine.

 10\.
 Open the **SlackService.js** file from the GitHub repo, found in the slack folder.
 Copy the entire contents of this js file into the Lambda inline edit window.